Exclusive economic zone of Sri Lanka: Treaties

 Between 1974 and 1976, the India–Sri Lanka maritime boundary agreements were signed and defined the international maritime boundary between the two countries.
 In 1982, Sri Lanka was an active member in the third Third United Nations Conference on the Law of the Sea (UNCLOS III) proclaiming her Maritime Zones.
 Sri Lanka has petitioned the United Nations based on scientific and other data to extend its EEZ beyond the current 200 Nautical miles.

-Disputes

-Sri Lanka has successfully delimited its maritime boundaries with its closest neighbors through bilateral agreements, resolving potential disputes over its Exclusive Economic Zone.
+Enforcement